Nyckoka/FLOWViZ/README.md

 # FLOWViZ

-FLOWViZ is an integration framework that allows you to seamlessly integrate other phylogenetic tools and frameworks, while providing workflow scheduling and execution, through the Apache Airflow workflow system.
+FLOWViZ is a middleware for facilitating the integration of a state of the art data-centric workflow system, Apache Airflow, within web applications for phylogenetic analyses.

 It is composed by two components: an **HTTP Express server** and a **React client**, both written in JavaScript.

-**It is still a work under development!**
-If you find a bug, please report [here](https://github.com/mig07/FLOWViZ/issues)

-With this framework, you can integrate your own phylogenetic tools, by filling a contract where you specify the tool's access, rules and guidelines.
+With FLOWViZ, you can integrate your own phylogenetic tools, by filling a contract where you specify the tool's access, rules and guidelines.

 The integrated tools can then be used to build your own customized workflows.